Haridharshan2k3/PRODIGY_WD_02/README.md

 5.Lap Functionality: Users can record laps to mark specific intervals during timing sessions.
 This feature is particularly useful for analyzing performance in intervals or segmenting activities.

+6.Session History: The application maintains a history of timing sessions, including start time, stop time, and lap records, enabling users to review past activities and performance metrics.

 Technical Implementation:

 Built using HTML, CSS, and JavaScript for a cross-platform web experience.